SUNET/revoke-back/README.md

 `PER_PAGE` is set to 50 by default, all others are undefined.
 You can extend `default.env` or use a new file `custom.env`.

+## Limitations

+- Currently only one user is supported, configured with `JWT_USER` and `OCSP_RESPONDER_URL`.
+Multiple users could be supported e.g. by mapping JWT usernames to separate OCSP responder URLs.

+Before production:

+- Remove ignore of JWT issuing server's certificate
+- Serve HTTPS

 ## API specification

 ### `/api/v0/auth`